runwayml/learn/docs/getting-started/views.md

 | Socket.IO  | all types       | Query and receive results via a Socket.IO message |
 | OSC        | all types       | Query and receive results using OSC over UDP      |

-3) **Options**: Each model has a set of options, you can change and tweak.
-In AI terms, these are often known as hyperparameters.

-4) **Output**: Once a model is running, you will be able to see it's output in this panel.
+3) **Output**: Once a model is running, you will be able to see it's output in this panel.
 Some models will allow you to select the type of output you want.
 Current output types are:

 | Output     | Description
 |------------|---------------------------------------------------------------------|